 Group Counselling and Group Workshops provide an opportunity for individuals with similar experiences to work with a trained professional, learn helpful strategies, and understand themselves better.
 Meeting others who are dealing with something similar, and hearing their stories, lets people know that they are not alone.
 Group counselling can be a good way to overcome those feelings of isolation and realise there are others who share your feelings, challenges, and experiences.
 It can be a relief to talk with people who truly understand how you feel.
 Groups can be either more conversation-focused or more activity-focused.
 Cornerstone Family Care operates groups of various kinds throughout the year.
 We welcome your inquiries about how to get started.
 Please click on any of the brochures to learn more.

-Upcoming Group Sessions
+No Group Sessions Currently Available.

 Before setting up an appointment, you will be informed of our fees.
 The fees vary according to the training of our clinicians, and the treatment modality (e.g. individual, family, couple, group, consultation, assessment).
 Our fees are partially covered by most insurance plans, and in many cases, are tax deductible and reimbursable.